visgl/react-map-gl/docs/upgrade-guide.md

 ## Upgrading to v3.2

 - The latest mapbox-gl release requires stylesheet to be included at all times.
 See [Get Started](/docs/get-started/get-started.md) for information about styling.
-- Immutable.js is no longer a dependency.
-If you are importing immutable in your application, it must be added to the application's dependencies.
+- Immutable.js is no longer a hard dependency and will be removed in the next major release.
+If you are importing immutable in your application, it is recommended that you explicitly list it in the application's dependencies.

 ## Upgrading to v3